Do you want a cookie?

 • Optimal nutrient utilization

-• Growth improvement through suitable neighboring plants
+• Growth improvement through suitable companion plants

 • improved space utilization (several levels)